mazeiomli/AttentiveChrome/README.md

 **Running The Model**

-See the v1LuaTorch or v2PyTorch directories to run the code.
+See the v2PyTorch directory to run the code.